What are the Different Types of Car Insurance Coverage?

 CLUE report

-CLUE stands for Comprehensive Loss Underwriting Exchange.
-It is a database that insurance companies consult when you apply for coverage or request a quote.
+CLUE stands for the Comprehensive Loss Underwriting Exchange, which is a database that insurance companies consult when you apply for coverage or request a quote.
 The report generally contains up to seven years of personal-auto and personal-property claims history.

 Gap insurance